TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 Note - nginx steps assisted in creation with OpenAI ChatGPT.

 ### Remote Access to the Raspberry Pi (Optional)
 A native feature for Raspberry Pi's is their [Raspberry Pi Connect](https://www.raspberrypi.com/software/connect/) software that allows secure remote access to your Raspberry Pi.
-Below I have quick instructions to get this working using a headless (no desktop) Raspberry Pi but is best to reference the official Raspberry Pi Connect [documentation](https://www.raspberrypi.com/documentation/services/connect.html).
+Below I have steps to get this working using a headless (no desktop) Raspberry Pi but is best to reference the official Raspberry Pi Connect [documentation](https://www.raspberrypi.com/documentation/services/connect.html).

 1. Install Raspberry Pi Connect
 ```bash